 One vital component for a robot to perform a manipulation task is learning a skill policy (or skill controller).
-There are different types of action spaces and policies can be categorised by their parameterisation.
+In the following, we discuss the spectrum of different policy parameterisations that can be chosen.
 Two major approaches to learning a skill policy are reinforcement learning and imitation learning.
 In reinforcement learning, a robot learns from its experience in the world, while in imitation learning, a robot learns from expert demonstrations.
 In this subsection, we only discuss imitation learning as it is more relevant to the following chapters.
-Once a skill is learned, there are various options for it to transfer to solve other tasks.
+Once a skill is learnt, there are various options for it to transfer to solve other tasks.

 Action Spaces.
 From a low-level point of view, a robot needs to send a control signal to its actuators to physically perform actions.
-Robots that are difficult to model may benefit from sending direct control signals.
+Robots that are difficult to model may benefit from predicting direct control signals.
 However, in most cases, it is more practical to have an additional layer of controller between the policy and the actuator.
 A commonly used controller is a PID controller where the action space of the policy can be desired positions, velocities and accelerations in the joint space or for the end-effector in Cartesian space.
 In general, learning a skill policy in Cartesian space is easier as the dimension of the space is smaller.
 For example, in chapters 4 and 5, we learn a skill policy with actions defined as delta end-effector position in Cartesian space.
 In chapters 6 and 7, our trajectories are represented as sequences of joint positions by the definition of motion planning.